Generalizing trial evidence to target populations in non-nested designs: Applications to AIDS clinical trials: Assessing Generalizability of ACTG 320 and ACTG A5202

 We consider both the true propensity scores ($e_i=0.5$) and the estimated propensity scores ($\widehat{e}_i$) in constructing the estimators for PATE.
 To estimate the treatment propensity scores, we specify a logistic regression of treatment on a set of baseline covariates $W_i$.
 Two strategies are used to specify $W_i$.
 The first strategy only includes the main effects of baseline covariates and represents a more parsimonious specification (referred to as \emph{main-effects logistic model}).
 Information of baseline covariates by treatment group in the trials are summarized in Web Tables 1 to 4.
 The second strategy includes the main effects and pairwise interactions of all baseline covariates in $W_i$ (referred to as \emph{full logistic model}).
 Due to sparse cell counts, we include race as binary variable (White vs. non-White) in the propensity score model when generalizing ACTG A5202 to all women living with HIV in the USA (WIHS cohort).
-In this particular analysis, the following pairwise interactions are also excluded from the full logistic propensity score model to stabilize the model fitting with sparse cell counts: race-hepatitis, race-AIDS, race-IDU, squared-age-IDU, hepatitis-AIDS, and IDU-AIDS.
+In this particular analysis, the following pairwise interactions are also excluded from the full logistic propensity score model to avoid numerical issues with sparse cell counts: race-hepatitis, race-AIDS, race-IDU, squared-age-IDU, hepatitis-AIDS, and IDU-AIDS.
 Compared to the analyses using the true treatment propensity scores, Proposition \ref{prop:eff} indicates that the above two strategies of specifying $W_i$ can control for important baseline covariates and improve the precision of the PATE estimators.
 Furthermore, Proposition \ref{prop:eff2} suggests there is no asymptotic efficiency loss by over-specifying the propensity score model, as in the second strategy.
+For each analysis, we estimate the variance and associated 95\% confidence interval for PATE using the proposed sandwich variance estimator.
+The study protocol was reviewed and approved by the University of Rhode Island Institutional Review Board.